guglielmino/gamma-scalping/README.md

 <div style="font-size: 0.8em;">
 Disclosures

 Options trading is not suitable for all investors due to its inherent high risk, which can potentially result in significant losses.
-Please read [Characteristics and Risks of Standardized Options](https://www.theocc.com/company-information/documents-and-archives/options-disclosure-document) before investing in options
+Please read [Characteristics and Risks of Standardized Options](https://www.theocc.com/company-information/documents-and-archives/options-disclosure-document) before investing in options.

+The algorithm’s calculations are based on historical and real-time market data but may not account for all market factors, including sudden price moves, liquidity constraints, or execution delays.
+Model assumptions, such as volatility estimates and dividend treatments, can impact performance and accuracy.
+Trades generated by the algorithm are subject to brokerage execution processes, market liquidity, order priority, and timing delays.
+These factors may cause deviations from expected trade execution prices or times.
+Users are responsible for monitoring algorithmic activity and understanding the risks involved.
+Alpaca is not liable for any losses incurred through the use of this system.

 The Paper Trading API is offered by AlpacaDB, Inc. and does not require real money or permit a user to transact in real securities in the market.
 Providing use of the Paper Trading API is not an offer or solicitation to buy or sell securities, securities derivative or futures products of any kind, or any type of trading or investment advice, recommendation or strategy, given or in any manner endorsed by AlpacaDB, Inc. or any AlpacaDB, Inc. affiliate and the information made available through the Paper Trading API is not an offer or solicitation of any kind in any jurisdiction where AlpacaDB, Inc. or any AlpacaDB, Inc. affiliate (collectively, “Alpaca”) is not authorized to do business.